Arteza Art Supplies Review - Watercolor Paper, Metallic Watercolor, Mica Powders, Gouache, Willow Charcoal, Lightfast Tests.

-They make "budget brand" products for kids and beginner artists.
-While the occasional color is lightfast, they overall make fugitive coloring materials suitable for student/practice only.
-These affordable art supplies are attractive to those looking for large color sets, mostly for those who are not interested in learning color mixing.
+While the occasional color is lightfast, they overall make fugitive coloring materials suitable for beginners, students or anyone on a budget.
+They are best for practice. sketchbooks or arrt scanned for prints/digital reproduction only.
+Their affordable art supplies are attractive to those looking for large color sets, mostly for those who are not interested in learning color mixing.
 (The 60 color watercolor and gouache sets often have redundant colors that are just mixtures of other colors in the set.)
 Their watercolor tube sets have some chalky binder issues that cause the paints to crack if dried in the pan, so if you want dry pans choose their pre-made pan sets instead.

 They have a 24 half pan metallic watercolor set, made from mica powders mixed with mostly fugitive secondary pigments.
 Mica being a white/clear natural silicate mineral that is reflective / shiny.
 This pigment (PW20) is then mixed with other colors to create colorful glitter / pearlescent / metal appearance colors like silver, gold, copper and rainbow shimmer paints.